 Nigerian API fintech startup, Okra, has raised a $3.5 seed investment barely one year after its $1 million pre-seed round.
-Venture capital firm, TLcom Capital — sole funder of the previous round — participated in this round.
+Venture capital firm, TLcom Capital — the sole funder of the previous round — participated in this round.

-US-based Susa Ventures led this seed round, with global consulting firm, Accenture Ventures, investing in an African startup for the first time.
 Other participating angel investors include Rob Solomon, GoFundMe Chairman; and Arpan Shah and Hongxia Zhong, former founding engineers at Robinhood.

 As a way of staying ahead of the different regulatory challenges the Nigerian fintech scene is currently facing, David Peterside, Okra COO, told TechCrunch that the startup is actively engaging regulators.
 However, he mentioned that they make sure that the platform abides by relevant data protection laws.

 Given its current traction and growth rate, the startup would need to expand its team to meet demand.
-Fara Ashiru Jituboh, Okra CEO and CTO, thinks this could be a challenge, but it would be met with massive hiring.
+Fara Ashiru Jituboh, Okra CEO and CTO thinks this could be a challenge, but it would be met with massive hiring.